theo-morlevat/projet-snake/README.md

 - **flag_decoding** : Decodes the FLAGs bit by bit into a dictionary of booleans
 - **analyze_cigar** : Analyzes the CIGARs, tallies the databases by type of operation and produces overall statistics on all aligned readings
 - **categorize_reads** : Classify the reads into categories (aligned, unaligned, partially aligned)
-- **Génération FASTA** : Extraction of the QNAME and sequences based on the selected options
+- **FASTA Generation** : Extraction of the QNAME and sequences based on the selected options
 - **analyze_mapping** : Analyzes the distribution of reads mapped onto reference chromosomes
 - **analyze_mapq** : Classify the readings into three categories and evaluate the quality scores of the reading mapping.
 - **analyze_pairs** : Analyze the "paired-end" reads to identify specific mapping configurations